Gov. Cuomo provides Wednesday coronavirus update for NYS

 ALBANY, N.Y.
-(NEWS10) — Governor Cuomo updated New Yorkers on the state’s progress during the ongoing COVID-19 pandemic on Wednesday.
+(NEWS10) — Governor Cuomo Wednesday announced that 87,776 COVID-19 tests were reported to New York State Tuesday—a new record high for tests in a single day.
+The governor also updated New Yorkers on the state’s progress during the ongoing COVID-19 pandemic.

-“Our progress is thanks to the hard work of New Yorkers – even after two and a half months of reopening, the numbers have continued to go down,” Governor Cuomo said.
-“But we learned from this crisis that nobody is safe until everybody is safe, and an outbreak anywhere is an outbreak everywhere.
-Surging infection rates across the country threaten that progress, so we must continue to wear our masks, socially distance and stay New York Tough.”
+“We’re continuing to move forward protecting New Yorkers, slowing the spread and saving lives as the COVID-19 pandemic rages throughout much of the country and threatens the reduction in the numbers we’ve achieved here at home,” Governor Cuomo said.
+“New York is reaching new heights in its ability to track and trace the virus, and that’s evidenced by the record number of tests—nearly 88,000—that were reported yesterday.
+As we prepare for the fall, I urge everyone to wear masks, socially distance and wash their hands, and I urge local governments to enforce state guidance on reopening.”

 Wednesday’s data is summarized below: